lucaohost/environment/README.md

 # Environment
-Some environment codes and files to start, after format or change computer.
+Some environment codes, files and configs to start, after format or change computer.

 ## Linux/WSL Aliases:
 Clone the project: